GingerGraham/pine-ridge-bootstrap/pine-ridge-waf/pine-ridge-waf-bootstrap.md

 groups

 # If you see "VAULT_PASSWORD_NOT_SET", run the script in interactive mode:
-curl -sSL https://raw.githubusercontent.com/GingerGraham/pine-ridge-bootstrap/main/pine-ridge-waf/bootstrap.sh | bash -s -- --interactive https://github.com/GingerGraham/pine-ridge-waf.git
+curl -sSL https://raw.githubusercontent.com/GingerGraham/pine-ridge-bootstrap/main/pine-ridge-waf/bootstrap.sh | bash -s -- --interactive --repo https://github.com/GingerGraham/pine-ridge-waf.git

 # If you get permission denied errors:
 # 1. Check if you're in the waf-vault group: groups